ubidots/ubidots-electricimp/README.md

 ### Ubidots.sendToVariable(varLabel, data, callback = null)

 This function is to send one value to a variable.
-The value is float type:
+To be able to send values to a variable you have to assign the variable label where you want receive the data; the value is float type.
+This method also optionally takes a callback that take the response.
+The response will always be the response object returned by httprequest.sendasync().

 ```c
 Ubidots <- Ubidots.Client("YOUR_TOKEN");